dpretet/axi-crossbar/doc/io_parameter.md

     - Any value from 1
 - MSTx_OSTDREQ_SIZE
     - Number of dataphase of an outstanding request for master x
-    - Any from value between 1 and 256
+    - Any power of 2 value between 1 and 256
 - MSTx_PRIORITY
     - Priority a master will be garanteed in a switching
     - Value between 0 (low priority) and 3 (high priority)